ssfrr/lltrans/README.markdown

 =====================================

-Built on decades of machine learning and AI research, lltrans is an advanced new tool capable of translating any program[1][1] into highly efficient, portable C code. lltrans reads any given file (or stdin), and intelligently learns and parses the input language.
+Built on decades of machine learning and AI research, lltrans is an advanced new tool capable of translating any program [1] into highly efficient, portable C code. lltrans reads any given file (or stdin), and intelligently learns and parses the input language.